notyahir/61040-portfolio/assignments/assignment2.md

             a title       String
             an artist     String
             an available  Boolean
+            a trackId     String
             a tempo       Float [Optional]
             an energy     Float [Optional]
-            a valece      Float [Optional]
+            a valence     Float [Optional]
         - a set of Likes with
             a user        User
             a track       Track
-            a added_at    Float
+            a added_at_timestamp    Float
         - a set of Plays with
             a user        User
             a track       Track
-            a last_played Float
+            a last_played_timestamp Float
         - a set of Playlists with
             a playlist    String
-            a set of Tracks
+            a set of Tracks as
+                - List<idx: Integer, track: Track>

     actions:
         - ingest(user: User)
-            requires: PlatformLink.can(user, "read-library") = True
+            requires: PlatformLink.can read library
             effects: populates Tracks/Likes/Playlists/Plays

         - sync(user: User)
-            requires: PlatformLink.can(user, "read-library") = True
+            requires: PlatformLink.can read library
             effects: updates Tracks/Likes/Plays/Playlists every so often

         - getLiked(user: User): (tracks: List<{idx: Integer, track: Track}>)